Mr-Mappie/mappie/website/src/posts/object-mapping/posts/overview.md

 ---

 Mappie supports creating object mappers via the base class `ObjectMappie`.
-Extending this class will instruct Mappie to generate a mapper which will call a constructor of the target type, based on the implicit- and explicit mappings.
+Extending this class will instruct Mappie to generate a mapper which will call a constructor and possibly setters of the target type, based on the implicit- and explicit mappings.

 Implicit mappings are resolved are those that can be inferred automatically, and is explained in [Inferring Implicit Mappings](/object-mapping/inferring-implicit-mappings/).
 Explicit mappings need to be defined by